 Like-kind exchanges exempt personal properties such as cars, homes and private yachts.
 This also includes cash, stocks, bonds, notes and other securities counted as account receivables.

-Boot is essentially a non-like kind property.
+Boot is essentially a non-replacement property because it does not fulfil the like kind requirments.
 It can represent cash, debt reduction or any form of personal property provided in a 1031 exchange.
 Receiving boot disqualifies you from a full tax-free 1031 exchange.

 Same title holder

-Basically, this means that the listed name on the property title of the soon-to-be-sold property and the acquired property must be one and the same.
+Basically, this means that the listed name on the property title of the relinquished property and the replacement property must be one and the same.

-A set period to identify which property an investor chooses to replace for the like-kind exchange.
+A set period to identify which property an investor chooses to replace for the like-kind exchange of personal property.
 The fixed identification period is 45 calendar days.
 It’s non-extendable in observance of weekends or holidays.

 If you need assistance to successfully navigate a 1031 exchange in Texas, please contact Bigham & Associates at (512) 339-8812.